Insights

 Portland, Oregon

-Portland’s tax abatement efforts aim to stimulate business and commercial developments while supporting sustainability.
+Portland’s efforts aim to stimulate business and commercial developments while supporting sustainability.
 The Multiple-Unit Limited Tax Exemption (MULTE) caters to multi-unit projects with similar ten-year exemptions, based on affordability criteria.
 The Enterprise Zone (E-Zone) Program focuses on economic development, offering a five-year tax abatement for qualified new capital investments that significantly contribute to job creation and investment.
 Portland also offers the Downtown Business Incentive Credit Program.
 This program gives businesses a one-time, nonrefundable tax credit worth up to $250,000 to businesses that sign or renew leases in designated city neighborhoods.

 St. Louis, Missouri

-St. Louis offers a tax abatement program that freezes real estate taxes at pre-development levels for a period of time and abates a portion of new taxes generated.
+St. Louis offers a program that freezes real estate taxes at pre-development levels for a period of time and abates a portion of new taxes generated.
 St. Louis city and county offer several incentive programs.
 One of these is Chapter 353, which provides tax relief for up to 25 years and supports redevelopment in “blighted areas.”
 Chapter 100 tax abatements based on investment and job creation levels, including possible sales tax relief on construction materials.
 The Enhanced Enterprise Zone (EEZ) and other district-specific programs also contribute to the city and county’s economic development efforts.

 Benefits of buying abated property